yotamon/Candidate-Finder/README.md

 # Candidate Finder

-Candidate Finder is a Python App for Finding the right candidator for a specific job.
+Candidate Finder is a Python App for Finding the right candidate for a specific job.

 ## Installation